Calling for a mindset shift

 Are you following society’s expectations to retire?

-The official retirement age differs depending on the country you live in, but the usual range is between 65-67.
-And in some countries, like my native country, Iceland, retirement is mandatory.
+The official retirement age differs depending on the country you live in, but the usual range is between 65 and 67.
+In some countries, like my native country, Iceland, retirement is mandatory.

 Some people can’t wait for their official retirement, while others dread it.
-It’s often a stressful time because of disruption of habits, uncertainty, and uprooting from the status quo, community, and colleagues.
-Add to that loss of meaning, relevance, and belonging — and many people can feel they have lost their identity.
+It’s often stressful because of the disruption of habits, uncertainty, and uprooting from the status quo, community, and colleagues.
+In addition to losing meaning, relevance, and belonging, many people feel they have lost their identity.

-When I lived in Santa Fe, I remember meeting Kent, a successful businessman who was so excited to retire in the Land of Enchantment — New Mexico.
-His dream was to spend most of his time polishing his golf swing while enjoying the camaraderie on the golf course.
+When I lived in Santa Fe, I remember meeting Kent, a successful businessman excited to retire in the Land of Enchantment — New Mexico.
+He dreamed of spending most of his time polishing his golf swing while enjoying the camaraderie on the golf course.
 But it didn’t take Kent long to be bored out of his mind and realize that he needed a different game plan if he was going to thrive.
-He swapped the golf club for a community association he co-founded with other visionary leaders, based on the mission of strengthening the local economy by educating people and organizations on the importance of keeping businesses local.
+He swapped the golf club for a community association he co-founded with other visionary leaders based on strengthening the local economy by educating people and organizations on the importance of keeping businesses local.

 Kent found a way to channel his youthful life force, experience, interests, creativity, and vitality into purposeful activities.
-And he made sure he didn’t fall prey to the current concept of retirement, for example, the saying, “Retire early, die early.”
-Instead, he went for his preferred opposite, “Retire late, die late.”
+He also ensured he didn’t fall prey to the current concept of retirement, for example, by saying, “Retire early, die early.”
+Instead, he chose his preferred opposite, “Retire late, die late.”

-Write your own life book with as many chapters as you want
+Write your life book with as many chapters as you want

 But that’s not the case anymore.
-In the 21st century, we are living longer with better nutrition, health care, and lifestyle choices.
-Some experts claim we are moving into an era of centenarians — 100 years old!.
+In the 21st century, we live longer with better nutrition, health care, and lifestyle choices.
+Some experts claim we are moving into an era of centenarians—100 years old!
 In America, centenarians are the fastest-growing segment of the population, followed by the age group 85+.
 What does that tell you?

 How many more years are you planning to live?

-What Ilchi Lee also realized was that if he lived to become 120, then at 65, he was only halfway through.
+Ilchi Lee also realized that if he lived to become 120, then at 65, he was only halfway through.
 What on earth would he do with the rest of his life?

 This means that a 40-year-old is like a 28-year-old, a 60-year-old is more like a 42-year-old, and an 80-year-old is like a 56-year-old.
 And don’t we often hear that the 60 is now the new 40?

-Now, let’s come back to my disdain for the word ‘retirement.’
-I feel the concept of retirement plus the attached concept of withdrawing from work and contribution to society, creates a mental box that people are supposed to squeeze themselves into and dwell in till the end of their days.
+Now, let’s return to my disdain for the word ‘retirement.’
+I feel the concept of retirement, plus the attached concept of withdrawing from work and contributing to society, creates a mental box that people are supposed to squeeze themselves into and dwell in until the end of their days.
 But if we are fortunate enough to have good health, we have so much left in us at 65, potentially 25-30 years.
-Sometimes people do their best creative work in their later years.
+Sometimes, people do their best creative work in their later years.

-I have no desire ever to retire.
-I want to be vibrant and engaged till my last breath.
-I want to continue to dream, learn and grow, to take on new challenges and projects, keeping my mind sharp and my spirit high, with my curiosity, nurtured and my creativity expressed.
+I have no desire to retire.
+Genuinely, I want to be vibrant and engaged until my last breath.
+I want to continue to dream, learn, and grow, to take on new challenges and projects, keeping my mind sharp and my spirit high, with my curiosity nurtured and my creativity expressed.

 And I’m not alone in rejecting the concept of retirement.
-Last week, I spoke to Tom, a senior executive at a large social media agency in New York who contacted me about executive coaching.
+Last week, I spoke to Tom, a senior executive at a large social media agency in New York, who contacted me about executive coaching.
 Tom doesn’t intend to retire either, he told me.
-Like so many professionals coming out of the COVID-19 period, he is actively looking at his personal and professional life and wanting to dream in a new life story that has no space for retirement.
-He envisions a life that incorporates more of his passions and purpose, keeps him mentally curious and strong, and allows him to be of service to humanity by contributing to the co-creation of our future.
+Like so many professionals coming out of COVID-19, he is actively looking at his personal and professional life and wanting to dream of a new life story with no retirement space.
+He envisions a life that incorporates more of his passions and purpose, keeps him mentally curious and robust, and allows him to serve humanity by contributing to the co-creation of our future.
 We need more people like Tom.

 And if you have a suggestion for a replacement word for ‘Retirement,’ please share.